gnif/LookingGlass/doc/troubleshooting.rst

 .. _the_clipboard_is_not_working:

-The Clipboard is not Working
+The clipboard is not working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **Is clipboard synchronization enabled?**